Location: Civil War Museum

 Earned Badge: Animal Habitats

 Become a scientist and study animals in our exhibits to understand their survival adaptations, practice your observation skills with scientific illustration, and create model animal habitats.
-This scout program will also visit the Plant or Plastics? exhibition and discuss how plastic pollution affects animal habitats.
+Girl Scouts will complete all the requirements to earn the Animal Habitats badge.